How Does the New York Probate Process Work

 Some Property Does Not Need Probate

 Some property already has an after-death owner.
-That type of property is not part of the probate process.
+That type of property is not part of the New York probate process.
 Examples include:

 - Joint Bank Account.
 If the decedent had a joint bank account, the remaining co-owner just takes over.
 The remaining co-owner can bring the death certificate to the bank and have the bank remove the decedent’s name from the bank account.